weizhao-BME/metis-project5/README.md

 #### Data acquisition

 The dataset was downloaded from ([Moosavi et al. (2019a)](https://arxiv.org/pdf/1909.09638.pdf); [Moosavi et al. (2019b)](https://arxiv.org/pdf/1906.05409.pdf)), where the authors collected the data from MapQuest and bing and are continuously updating the dataset.
-The dataset includes about 4.2 million traffic accidents which covers 49 states of the USA.
+The dataset includes about 4.2 million traffic accidents which covers 49 states of the USA from 2016 to 2020.
 All the features are listed below [(REF)](https://smoosavi.org/datasets/us_accidents).

 |  #   |       Attribute       | Description                                                  | Nullable |
 | :--: | :-------------------: | :----------------------------------------------------------- | :------: |